grobbie/lirc_web/README.md

 Verify the web interface works by opening ``http://SERVER:3000/`` in a web browser.

 If you want to have `lirc_web`  available via port 80 and start on boot, there are example NGINX and Upstart configuration files included in the ``example_configs/`` directory.

-#### Mobile optimizations

-`lirc_web` includes performance and user experience optimizations for mobile devices.
-These can be enabled by adding the `lirc_web` URL as a bookmark to the home screen of your device.
-Bookmarking `lirc_web` is performed from your phone's web browser. `lirc_web` will then load full screen, as if it was a native iOS or Android app.
-The URL bar will no longer be visible and `lirc_web` will be selectable from the device's multitasking screen.

-Bookmarking is higly recommended for the best mobile experience.

-As of v0.3.0, `lirc_web` uses an Application Cache.
-The enables all assets to be cached locally on the phone.
-This reduces load time dramatically.

 ## Configuration